-For highly complex TPP utility accounts (e.g. telecommunication companies, pipelines, and power plants), the PAO contracts with a utility appraisal consultant.
+For highly complex TPP utility accounts (e.g. telecommunication companies, pipelines, and power plants), the PAO contracts with a utility appraisal consultant to review the annual utility returns.
 The consultant has specialized knowledge and methodologies to estimate the fair market value of these assets within the guidelines of Florida Statutes.
 Once the consultant's evaluation is complete, depreciated values are reported to the PAO.
 The values are then entered in the CAMA database and the \$25,000 TPP exemption is applied.